 The Equator Principles (EP) are a voluntary set of standards adopted by financial institutions for determining, assessing and managing environmental and social risks in project-related transactions.
 RBS has been a member since 2003.

-All transactions that fall within the scope of EP undergo an initial environmental and social risk screening (using a checklist) conducted by the business.
-Typically for project finance deals, the business is supported by a suitably qualified technical advisor, who opines on the potential environmental and social effects, compliance with environmental laws and regulations and with the EP.
+All transactions that fall within the scope of EP undergo an initial environmental and social risk screening (using a questionnaire) completed by the business.
+Typically for project finance deals, a suitably qualified technical advisor is engaged, who provides an opinion on potential environmental and social impacts of the project and compliance with the EP.

-The requirements of the EP are embedded in the bank’s ESE risk management policy.
+The requirements of the EP are embedded in the bank’s Reputational Risk Policy.

-During this period, seven Project Finance transactions and two Project-Related Corporate Loans to which we had applied the EP reached financial close.
-We were mandated on one Project Finance Advisory Service deal.
-All deals that fell within the scope of the EP were located in the UK (including one in Gibraltar, a British Overseas Territory) or Republic of Ireland.
+During this period, seven Project Finance transactions to which we had applied the EP reached financial close.
+Six deals were located in the UK and one in Italy.
+In comparison, the total number of project-related transactions financed in 2017 was 8, all were located in the UK or Republic of Ireland.